 Rather, I consider Russians to be culturally unhappy because they have learned to be unhappy over the years.
 There seems to be a certain level of grimness, unfriendliness, and discontent that has slipped into their culture, creating a national sense of identity recognized on an international level, which is especially noticeable to people who are visiting Russia for the first time.

-Happiness in Russia With Locals
+(Un) Happiness in Russia With Locals

-In Russia, these people are often called “foreigners” and regularly are looked down upon.
-Abroad, they are seen as fellow Russian speakers and are considered to be one and the same.
-Generally speaking, these countries also have many similar characteristics, which is why when we speak of Russia, which can generalize our conclusion to these Russian speaking countries, too.
+In Russia, these people are often referred to as “foreigners” and are often looked down upon.
+However, abroad, they are seen as fellow Russian speakers and are considered to be the same.
+Generally, all these countries share many similar characteristics, which is why when we speak of happiness in Russia, we are also referring to happiness in these ex-Soviet Russian-speaking countries.

-Culture is a Slow Changing Beast
+Culture is a Slow Changing Bear

 The Cold War Which Follows Russia to This Day

-Russian Literature Carries on Past Negativity
+Russian Literature Carries Past Traumas

-Also, on my visit to Russia after 20+ years, I decided to take a look at some foreign books about Russia.
-One of such books was Understanding Russia by Lynne Ann Hartnet, an Associate Professor of History at Villanova University, where she teaches courses on Russian history.
+Also, in addition to my visit to Russia, I decided to read some classical Russian literature and books that explain modern Russia.
+One such book was “Understanding Russia” by Lynne Ann Hartnet, an Associate Professor of History at Villanova University, where she teaches courses on Russian history.

 Doing Business in Russia